wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 Since LL/SC and locked instructions are only seen by the L1 cache, it is suggested that this type of tags is most likely used for L1 caches.

+`class SharedCacheLine` is also derived from `class CacheLine`, and it adds sharers and owner information just as those in `class DirectoryLine`.
+It also contains a `class CoherenceReplacementInfo` object for replacement.
+Since there is no LL/SC and locked/atomic instruction support, we can conclude that this type of tag is used for lower-level shared caches.

 ### Replacement Manager